View R. Brown's Obituary on fredericknewspost.com and share memories

 |

-R. Edwin Brown died peacefully at the age of 99 at home in Dickerson surrounded by his family.
+R. Edwin Brown died peacefully on January 26, 2020 at the age of 99 at home in Dickerson surrounded by his family.

 Son of John Herbert and Elizabeth Oxley Brown.
 Survived by his loving wife Winsome of 73 years.
 He also is survived by loving children Malcolm Brown (Carol) of Charleston, SC; Herbert Brown (Joyce) of Dickerson; Neal Brown (Colleen) of Barnesville and Phyllis Brown Swensen (Paul) of Towson; ten grandchildren and eleven great-grandchildren.